Commercial Barrel-Aging

 The idea was new to Nebraska – until Glacial Till gave it a go.

-How Glacial Till got started
+How Glacial Till got started with barrel-aging

 Glacial Till cider maker Adam Anderson, who has also worked on the wine side of the operation, knew about larger wineries, such as 1,000 Stories, that barrel-aged wines.
 He enjoyed the taste profiles of those wines.